Choi Hyun-suk: Endorsements

 In January 2018, Choi modeled for Japanese sports clothing and accessories brand, Descente, for their new semester menswear range.

 Philanthropy

-In 2022, Choi participated in the "News 1 Bazaar of Love" through an invitation by the South Korean news agency, News 1.
-All proceeds were provided for the treatment and care of children with severe, rare and intractable diseases and children of low-income families through items from various celebrities.
+Choi participated in the "News 1 Bazaar of Love" (2022) following an invitation by the South Korean news agency, News 1.
+Its proceeds were allocated towards treatment and care of children with severe, rare, and intractable diseases, and children of low-income families through items from various celebrities.